 9. What will it cost me to get my supplies?

 Registrants of the Stoma Appliance Scheme pay a compulsory Stoma Appliance Scheme (SAS) Access Fee to their association of choice to access a generous quantity of ostomy appliances through the Stoma Appliance Scheme.
-The SAS Fee is an annual amount set by the Department of Health for access to the Stoma Appliance Scheme.
-From 1 July, 2018 the SAS Access Fee is $60 for non concession card holders and $50 for persons with a valid Centrelink issued healthcare or pension card.
+The access fee is set by each stoma association and is payable to the stoma association where the member (usually) obtains their stoma-related products.
+The fee shall be payable once per financial year.

 Other costs may include postage/packaging and handling if having your order posted and any ancillary items not covered by the Stoma Appliance Scheme